mikebway/k8s-istio-poc/docs/README.md

 }
 ```

-The `X-Extauth-Was-Her` and `X-Extauth-Authorization` headers are set on the inbound request that ingress will
+The `X-Extauth-Was-Here` and `X-Extauth-Authorization` headers are set on the inbound request that ingress will
 forward on to the the [`authtest`](../authtest) and [`login`](../login) services.
 These headers will not be present
 on the response back to the browser.